Labyrinth at St. Hilda's

 spiritual ties of soul friends.

-To show our respect for such wisdom, two Celtic designs adorn the
+To show our respect for such wisdom, a Celtic design adorns the St.

 To mark the entrance to the labyrinth is a Celtic zoomorphic design